-In addition to the above areas, schools in Brimbank Melton, Goulburn, North Eastern Melbourne and Southern Melbourne Areas will receive the equivalent of a half-year allocation of Tier 2 school level funding in the 2023 Revised SRP.
+In addition to the above areas, schools in Hume Merri-bek, Outer Gippsland, Wimmera South West, and Inner Eastern Melbourne Areas will receive the equivalent of a half-year allocation of Tier 2 school level funding in 2024.

 Schools are expected to use SRP funds for the purpose for which it was allocated.